ManuelMebrat/TELCO-CHURNING/README.md

 **Enhancing Customer Loyalty:** Analyzing key variables that contribute to increased customer retention and long-term loyalty.

-**Predicting Customer Churn:** Identifying the factors that lead to customer churn and anticipating potential risks.
+**Key factors contributing to customer churn:** Identifying the factors that lead to customer churn and anticipating potential risks.